VamKon/AzureNotes/DevOps.md

   * Pull - `docker pull myregistry.azurecr.io/samples/nginx`
   * Run the image - `docker run -it --rm -p 8080:80 myregistry.azurecr.io/samples/nginx`
 * `az acr build` - build an image
+* `acr push` role allows you to push images.

 ## Helm
 * Helm init - install tiller on AKS
 * Helm install - install helm charts on AKS
+* Need to use a `service account` to install helm on an AKS cluster using RBAC.

 ## Docker
 * `RUN` - Executes commands in a new layer and creates a new image.
 Use as few Run statements as possible, combine them.
 * `CMD` - allows you to set a default command, which will be executed only when you run the container without specifying a command.
 * `ENTRYPOINT` - allows you to configure a container that will run as an executable.
 The command and params are not ignored when docker container runs with command line params.
+* Docker yaml task required param - `Command`.
+Options are buildAndPush, build, push, login and logout

 ## Azure Devops
 * Test & Feedback extension